 Use the Base colors section to quickly adjust the colors.
 Read more in our Themes guide.

-Use the Resource center section to control which corner the resource center should appear in as well as its sizing and padding.
-You can also change the resource center launcher appearance, i.e. if it should have the default icon or a plain text question mark, as well as if it should show the active checklist text, the resource center launcher text or no text at all.
+Use the Resource Center section to control which corner the resource center appears in, as well as its size and padding.
+You can also change the resource center launcher appearance, for example, if it should have the default icon or a plain text question mark, as well as if it should show the active checklist text, the resource center launcher text, or no text at all.